GayatriPadhii/Ticket-Management-System/README.md

-# DBMS-Movie-Ticket-Booking-System
-# 🎫 Ticket Management System
+# 🎫 Movie Ticket Management System

-A comprehensive **Ticket Management System** designed to handle support, issue, or service tickets efficiently—ideal for teams, help desks, or event ops.
+A comprehensive **Ticket Management System** designed to handle support, issue, or service tickets efficiently—ideal for movie screenings and other events.

 ---